S.J. Perelman was a master of comedy. Nearly a century later, his work still delivers laughs.

 Q: As editor, how did you go about compiling this anthology?

 A: I let my own personal tastes, some of which are idiosyncratic, push me forward.
 He wrote wonderfully for a very long time, but I love all of the writing from the 1950s.
-I like somewhat less the travel writing, which I found became more routine: He goes to someplace he’s dreamt of, it turns out to be a tourist trap and he’s indignant.
+I like somewhat less the travel writing, which I found became more routine: He goes to someplace he’s dreamed of, it turns out to be a tourist trap and he’s indignant.
 It’s less surprising than the mid-’50s work.

 Q: How do you recommend readers approach this anthology — read it front to back or dip in and out?